saeedf92/AoU-CNV-Pipeline/README.md

 README updated: <i>May-24-2026</i>

-A bioinformatics pipeline designed for the **All of Us (AoU) Research Program** Workbench to detect, filter, and analyze Copy Number Variations (CNVs) from large-scale genomic data of short.
+A bioinformatics pipeline designed for the **All of Us (AoU) Research Program** Workbench to detect, filter, and analyze Copy Number Variations (CNVs) from large-scale short-read Whole Genome Sequencing (srWGS) genomic data.

 ---